-I headed towards Ceres, Porteville and Citrusdal, all places I know pretty well, but from several thousand meters in the air while competing in the “All Africa Open ” paragliding competitions over the years.
-Here, the tar roads suddenly changed to the ubiquitous hard packed gravel roads that would continue pretty much for most of the trip.
+I headed towards Ceres, Porteville and Citrusdal, all places I knew pretty well, but from several thousand meters above the ground whilst competing in the “All Africa Open ” paragliding competitions over the years.
+It is here that the tar roads suddenly changed to the ubiquitous hard packed gravel roads that would continue pretty much for most of the trip.

 I had driven a Toyota Hilux across Southern Africa a few years previously as you could rent one very cheaply for a Windhoek to Johannesburg stretch, being the hire cars that were left in Namibia and needed returning to their hire base in South Africa.
 In fact, it was basically a free way of traveling, and on that occasion I managed to put 5,000 kilometers on the clock, and only lost control and spun it in the desert a couple of times!
 A very valuable lesson about speeding on sand and gravel.
 I slept in the back of it, a type of vehicle that is known as a “bakkie” in Africa, or a “Ute”in Australia, and so I only had to pay for petrol and beer.